Shimura's Vector-Valued Modular Forms, Weight Changing Operators, and Laplacians: Introduction

 \section{Introduction}

 The systematic study of quasi-modular forms has started with the paper \cite{[KZ]}, which determined the structure of the ring of holomorphic scalar-valued quasi-modular forms on $SL_{2}(\mathbb{Z})$.
-This combines the usual modular forms and the classical example of a quasi-modular form---the holomorphic Eisenstein series of weight 2 on $SL_{2}(\mathbb{Z})$.
-The ring of quasi-modular forms is the smallest ring containing the ring of modular forms on $SL_{2}(\mathbb{Z})$ that is closed under differentiation (see, e.g., \cite{[MR1]}), and \cite{[A]} obtained some results for modular and quasi-modular groups on a larger class of Fuchsian groups.
-The prequel \cite{[Ze]} to the current paper then showed how quasi-modular forms are related to the vector-valued modular forms defined in \cite{[Sh]} (and previously, in a different language, in \cite{[E]}), that involve symmetric powers of the standard representation, and established some properties of these vector-valued modular forms.
+This ring contains, in particular, the usual modular forms, as well as the classical example of a quasi-modular form---the holomorphic Eisenstein series of weight 2 on $SL_{2}(\mathbb{Z})$.
+It is the most natural ring containing the ring of modular forms on $SL_{2}(\mathbb{Z})$ that is also closed under differentiation (see, e.g., \cite{[MR1]}).
+The reference \cite{[A]} obtained some results for modular and quasi-modular forms on a larger class of Fuchsian groups.
+The prequel \cite{[Ze1]} to the current paper then showed how quasi-modular forms are related to the vector-valued modular forms defined in \cite{[Sh]} (and previously, in a different language, in \cite{[E]}), that involve symmetric powers of the standard representation, and established some properties of these vector-valued modular forms.
+These objects complement other generalizations of modular forms, such as (scalar-valued and vector-valued) modular forms of arbitrary weight (appearing in \cite{[Kn1]}, \cite{[N]}, and many others), mock modular forms (first uncovered by \cite{[Zw]}, then expanded by \cite{[BO]} and others, including the development in \cite{[BFu]} of the theory of the closely related harmonic weak Maass forms), or modular forms of higher order (see \cite{[CDO]} for the initial definition, and \cite{[DS]} for a classification result).